namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple but powerful Ruby app that sends notifications based on events captured with Keen IO.
+Pushpop is a simple but powerful Ruby app that sends notifications about events captured with Keen IO.

 #### Ways to use Pushpop

+**Alerts**

++ Send an email when your site has been busier than usual in the last hour
++ Send an SMS if the performance of your signup funnel dramatically changes

-**Regular reports**
+**Recurring reports**

 + Send a sales report to your inbox every day at noon
 + Send analytics reports to your customers every week

-**Alerts**

-+ Send an SMS if the performance of your signup funnel dramatically changes
-+ Send an email when your site has been busier than usual in the last hour

 #### An example Pushpop job

-Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to send an SMS containing the number of daily pageviews each night at midnight:
+Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to send an SMS containing the number of daily pageviews.
+This job runs every night at midnight.

 ``` ruby
 require 'pushpop'